nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 ---
 title: "Open-Closed principle: a case study"
-date: "2019-07-13"
+date: "2019-07-14"
-tags: [object-oriented-design]
+tags: [software design]
 image: img/posts/open_closed.jpg
 ---

-A few days ago
+Have you ever come across of big ball of mud in the system that you work on?
+Have you ever wondered how it ended up like this?
+I bet that no one gets up in the morning and thinks *"I will get to work to create a huge mess today"*.
+However, there was at least one huge mess in the majority of the software projects I have worked on.
+What causes this?

+A typical scenario is that a piece of code starts off simple and innocent, but we always have to keep in mind the bigger picture.
+The architecture of the system.
+The code design.
+It is an integral part of our day to day work.
+Failing to pay attention to it, can start a chain reaction.
+One that leads to a big ball of mud.

+Let's use a simple case from a real world project and study the risks that we introduce by not thinking ahead and designing the code carefully.

 # A case study

-Instead of creating an example around trivial, overused, fictitious domains, consisting of either shapes or animals, I believe it is worthwhile to examine a much more realistic case.
+Instead of creating an example around trivial, overused, fictitious domains, consisting of either shapes or animals, I believe that a real case will enable us to apply the principles to a professional context, which is key to a better understanding.
 This is why I chose to focus on a problem that I faced a while ago on work.
 Of course, I have simplified it quite a lot in order to remove noise and focus on the essential parts.
-I feel that with a case study taken directly from a professional project, the trade-offs and the line of thought can be better valued.

 ## The problem